DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.3.4 Backup verification data
     - Managers should periodically inspect the results of backups to verify that the process functions effectively and meets the organization’s data protection needs
         - this might include reviewing logs, inspecting hash values, or requesting an actual restore of a system or file
+        -  ensures that the organization’s data protection requirements are met effectively

 - 6.3.5 Training and awareness
     - Training and awareness programs play a crucial role in preparing an organization’s workforce to support information security programs